10.2 Corrective Action Explained [ISO 9001 Procedure]

 • Develop action plan

-• Present systemic preventive recommendations to the process owner.
+• Present systemic preventive action recommendations to the process owner.

 Serious consequences may occur when the underlying symptoms are not addressed, when the quick fix is accepted as a final, permanent solution.
 Excessive reliance on containment or emergency response action will create a repeating cycle.
-Problem containment is an addiction that will only get worse until root-causes are found and addressed.
+Problem containment is an addiction that will only get worse until root-causes of unacceptable behavior or performance are found and addressed.

 Related Information You Might Find Useful